 Bounded rationality – making decisions based on limited information and from a narrow range of heuristics (simple rules)

-Choice architecture – The theory consumer choice is influenced by the ways goods are presented.
+Choice architecture – The theory of consumer choice is influenced by the ways goods are presented.
 For example, complementary goods placed together can help sales.
 Related to the concept of a nudge.

-Cognitive bias. when we look at issues with certain bias, for example, we see the data which confirms our point of view and we filter out data which is inconvenient
+Cognitive bias. when we look at issues with a certain bias, for example, we see the data which confirms our point of view and we filter out data which is inconvenient

 Discrimination – when people discriminate on grounds of age/sex.